The Future is Agentic: Definitions, Perspectives, and Open Challenges of Multi-Agent Recommender Systems: Agentic Recommendation Task Families

 \subsubsection{Benefits and discussion}

 The multi‑modal MAS realises a “one‑shot designer” experience.
 Semantic and complementarity checks decouple \emph{rule compliance} from \emph{aesthetic harmony}, yielding recommendations that are both on‑brand and visually pleasing.
-Finally, modular micro‑MAS blocks can be spawn live based on autonomy of the agent caller can make the system flexible to a variety of queries and asks from user.
+Finally, because the agent caller can spawn modular micro-MAS blocks live, the system stays flexible to a variety of user requests.
 In sum, contextual and multi‑modal recommendation showcases how LLM‑powered agents, external vision tools, and structured memories can collaborate to deliver designer‑level curation in a single interactive session.
-This is like the previous use case enables a capability beyond the classic recommender systems.
+Like the previous use case, this enables a capability beyond classic recommender systems.